surya758/JDMatchr/supabase/README.md

-# JDMatchr Supabase Project
+# jdmatchr Supabase Project

-This directory contains the Supabase configuration, migrations, and database schema for JDMatchr.
+This directory contains the Supabase configuration, migrations, and database schema for jdmatchr.

 ## Setup Instructions